swiftype/swiftype-wordpress/README.txt

 == Installation ==

+1. Go to [http://swiftype.com](http://swiftype.com) and sign up for a free Swiftype account.
+(Be sure to validate your account via the confirmation email we send.)
+2. After logging in to Swiftype, go to the Account Settings screen and get your API key.
-1. Extract all files from the ZIP file, and then upload the plugin's folder to /wp-content/plugins/.
+3. Extract all files from the ZIP file, and then upload the plugin's folder to /wp-content/plugins/.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the Swiftype Search plugin page and enter your Swiftype API key on the first screen.
+5. Go to the Swiftype Search plugin page and enter your Swiftype API key on the first screen.
-4. Name your search engine, following the instructions on the screen.
+6. Name your search engine, following the instructions on the screen.
-5. Build your search index by clicking the "Synchronize with Swiftype" button.
+7. Build your search index by clicking the "Synchronize with Swiftype" button.

 == Frequently asked questions ==